Improving Semantic Uncertainty Quantification in LVLMs with Semantic Gaussian Processes: Introduction

-Our contributions are threefold.
-(1) We introduce Semantic Gaussian Process Uncertainty (SGPU), a novel Bayesian framework for semantic uncertainty quantification in LVLMs that avoids explicit clustering and operates on the eigenspectrum of answer embeddings.
-(2) We demonstrate through extensive benchmarks (involving six LLMs and LVLMs across eight datasets) that SGPU consistently achieves state-of-the-art performance in both uncertainty calibration and discrimination.
-(3) We show that SGPU exhibits strong transfer across models, datasets, and modalities, indicating that the learned spectral representation captures general semantic uncertainty patterns that can be reused beyond the training setting.
-Furthermore, we observe that SGPU provides a direct characterization of the uncertainty of its prediction, which enables to detect cases where SGPU is uncertain.
+\paragraph{Contributions.} This work makes the following key contributions: (1) We provide an interpretation of the eigenvalues of the Gram matrix obtained from the semantic embeddings of generated answers and show that they encode useful information about their semantic consistency.
+In particular, in an ideal setting, we show that the eigenspectrum depicts the distribution of generated answers across different meanings.
+We further analyze how representation noise affects this eigenspectrum, motivating the use of a learned predicator to better capture semantic patterns.
+(2) We introduce Semantic Gaussian Process Uncertainty (SGPU), a novel Bayesian framework for semantic uncertainty quantification in LVLMs that operates on the eigenspectrum of answer embeddings.
+To the best of our knowledge, this is the first approach to estimate LLM/LVLM confidence from multiple generated answers using a learned predictor (GPC).
+In our experiments, we show that SGPU consistently achieves state-of-the-art performance in both uncertainty calibration and discrimination with minimal tuning and only a small number of training samples (200 samples).
+(3) We observe that SGPU provides off-the-shelf, plug-and-play, and zero-shot transfer capabilities across models, datasets, and modalities, suggesting that the learned spectral representation captures general semantic uncertainty patterns that can be reused beyond the training setting.